Lilleküla

 Lilleküla (lit.
 'Flower Village') is a subdistrict of the district of Kristiine in Tallinn, the capital of Estonia.
 It has a population of 24,939 (As of 1 January 2015).

-On the eastern side of Lilleküla there's a train station "Lilleküla" on the Elron's western route.
+On the eastern side of Lilleküla there's a train station "Lilleküla" on Elron's western route.

 One of the largest shopping centres in Estonia, Kristiine Centre, is located in Lilleküla.